Archive-663/nikonF/viewFinders/waistLevelFinder/README.md

 Drill holes to their correct tap size before tapping.
 - M1.6 requires M1.4 bore followed by an M1.6 tap.
 - M1.8 or M2 bore for screw holes that aren't tapped.
+- Bore the hinge holes with an M2 drill bit.
+Go slowly to keep heat generation down to a minmum.
+Use water to cool the bit while boring.
 - The hinges are simply lengths of filament with the ends hot riveted down.
 I use a lighter to set the filament on fire and a bronze punch to hot rivet the end.
 Do on both sides to lock the hinge in place.
 - For the lower baffle you will need to file the hot riveted head down so the upper baffle will close properly.